Kong/docs.konghq.com/CONTRIBUTING.md

 > You are reviewing the contributing guidelines of docs.konghq.com.
 If you want to
-> contribute to Kong itself, then please go
+> contribute to Kong, then please go
 > [here](https://github.com/Kong/kong/blob/master/CONTRIBUTING.md).

 # Contributing to docs.konghq.com 📜 🦍

-Hello, and welcome!
-Whether you are looking for help, trying to report a bug, thinking about getting involved in the project or about to submit a patch, this document is for you!
+Hello, and Welcome!
+Whether you are looking for help, trying to report a bug, thinking about getting involved in the project or about to submit a patch, this document is made for you!

 Consult the Table of Contents below, and jump to the desired section.